 Programs for students

-Provides support for undergraduate students to become involved in a research project under the supervision of their academic advisor
+Provides support for undergraduate students to become involved in a research project under the supervision of their academic advisor.

 Application Details

-Please upload a well-written (easy to understand, with no grammatical or spelling errors) maximum two-page summary of the research plan in your own words, including a statement of the problem, methodology, budget, and proposed timeline.
-References and appendices (if any) do not count towards the two-page limit.
+Please upload a well-written (easy to understand, with no grammatical or spelling errors) maximum two-page summary of the research plan in your own words, including a statement of the problem, methodology, and proposed timeline.
+References and budget do not count towards the two-page limit.
 The document must be in PDF format and single-spaced using Times New Roman (TNR) font size 12, 1″ margin on all sides.
 This research plan must be reviewed and approved by the applicant’s faculty mentor.
 Please be aware that reviewers of the proposal may not be experts within your field of study, and the proposal should be written accordingly.
 Proposals should be written with minimal use of jargon.
 Mentors may provide editorial and revision assistance for student proposals, but they must be primarily the work of student applicants.

-Budget
+Budget (one-page)

 The amount of these awards is $5,000.

 Student stipend must be between $3500 and $4500, $500 for travel to present research should be included, and you can include a maximum of $1000 towards supplies.
+There are no points taken away or given depending on stipend vs supplies, so if you are able to spend the entire amount on stipend, you should.

 NOTE: total NASA budget must add to $5,000.
-As an example:
+As examples:

-- $3,500 student stipend, $1,000 for supplies and $500 travel to present research.
+- $3,500 student stipend, $1,000 for supplies and $500 travel to present

-- $4,000 student stipend, $500 for supplies and $500 travel to present research.
+- $4,000 student stipend, $500 for supplies and $500 travel to present

 - $4,500 student stipend, $500 travel to present research.